-General policy

-This program's general policy is to provide students with tools to understand international issues in the globalized world through a multidisciplinary perspective, encompassing areas such as economics, political science, sociology, and law.

-Sequential course structure

-The curriculum allows the student to obtain knowledge in a gradual and structured way, through general foundation subjects in a first stage, foundation subjects for major and major subjects later.
+General policy This program's general policy is to provide students with tools to understand international issues in the globalized world through a multidisciplinary perspective, encompassing areas such as economics, political science, sociology, and law.
+Sequential course structure The curriculum allows the student to obtain knowledge in a gradual and structured way, through general foundation subjects in a first stage, foundation subjects for major and major subjects later.
 Finally, students write the graduation thesis as a synthesis of their academic development.

-Implementation policy

-Through a global vision, education is focused on the ability to think about international issues in a broad and multidisciplinary way, not only theoretically, but also as applied and problemsolving knowledge.

-Policy for evaluation of learning outcomes

-In accordance with the program policy and guidelines, periodic assessments of students are applied, as well as the assessment of the graduation thesis.
+Implementation policy Through a broad perspective on global issues, the educational philosophy of the program aims to develop students' ability to think about these issues in a multidisciplinary way, both from a theoretical standpoint and in solving practical problems based on empirical data.
+To achieve this goal, educational resources include classes that promote the debate of ideas and a multidisciplinary curriculum centered on Economics, Sociology, Law, and Political Science.
+Students' participation in events such as the National Model United Nations in Washington, DC, and joint workshops involving high schools in Japan has fostered their ability to debate international issues and connect with the local community within the context of the country's internationalization.
+Through internships, students have played a highly dynamic role, taking part in programs in Japan and countries such as India, Mongolia, China, and Ethiopia, in institutions ranging from international organizations to private companies.
+Topics addressed include issues such as child welfare promotion, food security, financial Bachelor of Arts in International Social Sciences Interactive applied competence Courses that provide opportunities for students to apply their skills and knowledge in practical contexts, allowing them to shape their capacity to solve and prevent problems in society. management, marketing and green energy.
+All these activities aim to equip students as global human resources who will undoubtedly contribute positively to solving current and future international challenges.
+Policy for evaluation of learning outcomes In accordance with the program policy and guidelines, periodic assessments of students are applied, as well as the assessment of the graduation thesis.
 In relation to courses, quality is guaranteed through systematic evaluations.

-School of Human Sciences

-College of Education Bachelor of Arts in Education

-College of Psychology Bachelor of Arts in Psychology

-College of Disability Sciences

-Bachelor of Arts in Disability Sciences

-Bachelor of Arts in Special Education

-Bachelor of Science in Social Work

-Educational purpose

-The School of Human Sciences fosters personnel who have a broad range of interests and concerns about human beings and human society and nature in which they live, who have an attitude of scientific analysis and understanding and specialized knowledge and skills of human development and support, and who can use these attitudes, knowledge and skills to independently and creatively deal with various human problems and make a broad contribution to human society.
+School of Human Sciences College of Education Bachelor of Arts in Education College of Psychology Bachelor of Arts in Psychology College of Disability Sciences Bachelor of Arts in Disability Sciences Bachelor of Arts in Special Education Bachelor of Science in Social Work Educational purpose The School of Human Sciences fosters personnel who have a broad range of interests and concerns about human beings and human society and nature in which they live, who have an attitude of scientific analysis and understanding and specialized knowledge and skills of human development and support, and who can use these attitudes, knowledge and skills to independently and creatively deal with various human problems and make a broad contribution to human society.
+College of Education Bachelor of Arts in Education Educational purpose We foster persons who make use of specialized knowledge and skills for education related to personality formation, school education development, educational planning and design, and regional and international education and contribute to various fields, such as schools, municipalities, private institutions, international institutions, etc. and persons with research abilities.
+Desired Students We seek persons with an extensive interest in and awareness of problems concerning culture, education, and learning activities shaped by human society, while having a desire to academically their understanding.
+Such persons are also motivated by cultivating scientific, logical, and practical abilities for problemsolving through learning and thinking voluntarily.
 College of Education College of Psychology College of Disability Sciences

-College of Education

-Bachelor of Arts in Education

-Educational purpose

-We foster persons who make use of specialized knowledge and skills for education related to personality formation, school education development, educational planning and design, and regional and international education and contribute to various fields, such as schools, municipalities, private institutions, international institutions, etc. and persons with research abilities.

-Desired Students

-We seek persons with an extensive interest in and awareness of problems concerning culture, education, and learning activities shaped by human society, while having a desire to academically their understanding.
-Such persons are also motivated by cultivating scientific, logical, and practical abilities for problemsolving through learning and thinking voluntarily.